johnwargo/glow-globe-circuit-playground/readme.md

 Last year I purchased some plastic globes and my wife frosted the inside to make them translucent.
 The plan was create a sound activated Glow Globe, put a microcontroller, microphone, LEDs, and a battery inside and do some cool light flickering based on sounds nearby.
 I started with an Adafruit Feather microcontroller and the [SparkFun Electret Microphone Breakout](https://www.sparkfun.com/products/12758), but no matter what I did, I could never get the microphone to accurately measure sound level.
 I played around with it last year and again this year and almost gave up.

 I recently joined Oracle as a product manager and discovered the [Oracle Education Foundation](https://oraclefoundation.org/index.html) and quickly volunteered to help in their Hello Circuit Playground program.
 The program uses the [Adafruit Circuit Playground](https://learn.adafruit.com/introducing-circuit-playground/overview) to help teach high school students Design Thinking and microcontroller-based project development.
-When I started working with the Circuit Playground, I quickly realized that it was the perfect platform for my Glow Globe project., mostly because it has a ring of NeoPixels, a microphone, and an easy to use SDK.
+When I started working with the Circuit Playground, I quickly realized that it was the perfect platform for my Glow Globe project, mostly because it has a ring of NeoPixels, a microphone, and an easy to use SDK.

 I copied my original Feather project code into a new folder and rewrote it for the Circuit Playground.
 The sketch included in this repository does the following: